agrc/gis.utah.gov/_posts/2016-10-31-ffsl-launches-new-wildfire-risk-assessment-portal.md

 ---
+status: publish
 layout: post
-status: publish
-published: true
-title: 'FFSL Launches New Wildfire Risk Assessment Portal'
 author:
   display_name: Buck Ehler
   email: buckehler@utah.gov
+tags:
+  - dnr
+  - emergency management
+  - fire
+  - land management
+  - public safety
+published: true
 date: 2016-10-31 21:32:36
+title: FFSL Launches New Wildfire Risk Assessment Portal
 categories:
   - Featured
-tags:
-- DNR
-- Fire
-- emergency management
-- public safety
-- land management
-- WRAP
 ---

 Earlier this summer, The [Utah Division of Forestry, Fire and State Lands](http://www.ffsl.utah.gov/) launched a new Wildfire Risk Assessment Portal (uWRAP) to educate and inform the public and land management professionals.
 The portal assesses the users location or area of interest and provides general and/or detailed information about the wildfire risks associated with a location or area.